X16Community/x16-docs/X16 Reference - 02 - Editor.md

 * ID \$C7 represents Shift+Alt *or* Shift+AltGr (ISO only)
 * Empty tables have an ID of \$FF.

-The identifier is followed by 127 output codes for the scancode inputs 1-127.
+The identifier is followed by 127 output codes for the keynum inputs 1-127.

-* The regular PS/2 scancode for the F7 key is \$83, but in these tables, F7 has a scancode of \$02.
 * Dead keys (i.e. keys that don't generate anything by themselves but modify the next key) have a code of 0 and are further described in the dead key table (ISO only)
 * Keys that produce nothing have an entry of 0.
 (They can be distinguished from dead keys as they don't have an entry in the dead key table.)

-Keys with \$E0/\$E1-prefixed PS/2 scancodes (cursor keys etc.) are hardcoded and cannot be changed using these tables.

 The dead key table has one section for every dead key with the following layout: